What is a pollen filter?

 How often do you change your cabin air filter?

-When to replace.
-Potter says replace the cabin air filter every 15,000 to 25,000 miles, or once a year depending on what is stated in your vehicle’s manufacturer manual first.
+Vehicle manufacturers recommend replacing your cabin air filter every 15,000 to 25,000 miles, or once a year depending on what is stated in your vehicle’s manufacturer manual.

 What happens if your cabin air filter is dirty?